 REQUIRED: What is the main advantage of this technique?

-: Click here to answer question.
+Roger Lopez-Bellido: The main advantage of this technique is that it uses simple materials to build custom tools that can measure mechanical nociception from the sub-threshold to fully responsive range.
+Click here to answer question.
 Please write in a style that you will be comfortable memorizing and speaking aloud.
 Limit length to 30 or fewer words.[1].

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera